-After 36 years, Dune is coming back to the theaters.
+After more than 30 years, Dune is coming back to the theaters.
 Here’s a look at its storied (And luckless) past in cinema.

-With Game of Thrones having ended and Star Wars essentially closing the book on the Skywalker saga last year, fans of science fiction and fantasy have been waiting for something new to look forward to.
+With Game of Thrones having ended and Star Wars essentially closing the book on the Skywalker, fans of science fiction and fantasy have been waiting for something new to look forward to.
 Frank Herbert’s science fiction epic, Dune, could just be up their alley.

 Dune has a long and storied past.
 Ever since the novel was first was published in 1965, it’s been heralded as one of the masterworks of science fiction.
 The book has been so acclaimed that it won the very first Nebula Award for Best Novel in 1966—an annual commendation given out by the Science Fiction and Fantasy Writers of America.

 Just to give it a little more perspective, other winners of the Nebula Award for best Novel include Ursula Le Guin, Isaac Asimov, and Philip K. Dick: names that you might be familiar with already because of their books and their subsequent screen adaptations.
 For Frank Herbert to have won the award with his first novel and on the inaugural year of the Nebula basically makes Dune the grandfather of space epics.